ECHOInternational/discourse-echo-login/README.md

  - Reads ECHOcommunity shared session cookie and performs user authentication from redis

 ## Changelog:
+**2.3.0 - 2.4.0**
+FIX: Changed Single Sign On to Discourse Connect for Discourse v3

 **1.8.0 - 2.3.0**
-FIX: Match numbrer of arguments for impersonation method for Discourse v2
+FIX: Match number of arguments for impersonation method for Discourse v2

 **1.8.1 - 1.8.2**
 Now allows for impersonation.